pagkly/Zed/Investopedia4/What Is a Virtual Assistant.md

 ## Special Considerations

 Before hiring a virtual assistant, the client can ensure a smoother working relationship by creating detailed instructions about tasks they need to have performed.
-A written manual reduces the risk of misunderstandings that can occur in a remote working relationship.
+A written manual reduces the [[Risk|risk]] of misunderstandings that can occur in a remote working relationship.